N7007/Blockchain-implementation/README.md

-Project on research and implementation of a Blockchain network, using Solidity, Ganache, NodeJS.
+Project on research and implementation of a Blockchain network, using Solidity, Ganache and NodeJS.